CelestialSkye/TailWind/README.md

 ## Run with live-server

-Make sure you're in public by typing cd public serve .
+Make sure you're in public by typing cd public then type serve .